DataDog/helm-charts/CONTRIBUTING.md

 They may work with older versions, though.

 ### Running the Tests
 Go sources are located under the `test` directory.
-The repository uses [Go workspace][go-ws], so tests can be run from the repository root:

 #### Unit Tests